jaegertracing/jaeger-ui/CONTRIBUTING.md

 # Style guide

 Use [typescript](https://www.typescriptlang.org/) for new code.
-Check types via `yarn tsc-lint`.
+Check types via `npm run tsc-lint`.

 We use [`prettier`](https://prettier.io/), an "opinionated" code formatter.
-It can be applied to both JavaScript and CSS source files via `yarn prettier`.
+It can be applied to both JavaScript and CSS source files via `npm run prettier`.

-Then, most issues will be caught by the linter, which can be applied via `yarn eslint`.
+Then, most issues will be caught by the linter, which can be applied via `npm run eslint`.

 Finally, we generally adhere to the [Airbnb Style Guide](https://github.com/airbnb/javascript), with exceptions as noted in our `.eslintrc`.